MicroStrategy/rest-api-docs/docs/common-workflows/manage-time-zone-objects/create-a-time-zone-object.md

 Sample Response Code: 201 (A new changeset is created successfully.)

-## 2. Create a new custom time zone using [POST /api/model/timezones](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/timezones)
+## 2. Create a new custom timezone using [POST /api/model/timezones](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/timezones)

-You want to create the time zone by providing its name and base time zone.
+You want to create the timezone by providing its name and base timezone.

 :::tip

-'name' is not required to create a new time zone.
-If 'name' is not provided, the new time zone will be named using the base time zone's name.
-If the base time zone's name already exists in the folder, the suffix like `(1)`, `(2)`, and so on will be appended.
+'name' is not required to create a new timezone.
+If 'name' is not provided, the new timezone will be named using the base timezone's name.
+If the base timezone's name already exists in the folder, the suffix like `(1)`, `(2)`, and so on will be appended.

 :::